Foundation Mastercard Sells 90,994 Shares of Mastercard Incorporated (NYSE:MA) Stock

-Mastercard Incorporated (NYSE:MA) major shareholder Foundation Mastercard sold 90,994 shares of the company’s stock in a transaction that occurred on Wednesday, November 17th.
-The shares were sold at an average price of $354.40, for a total transaction of $32,248,273.60.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
-Large shareholders that own more than 10% of a company’s shares are required to disclose their sales and purchases with the SEC.
+Mastercard Incorporated (NYSE:MA) major shareholder Foundation Mastercard sold 90,994 shares of the firm’s stock in a transaction dated Wednesday, November 24th.
+The stock was sold at an average price of $331.84, for a total value of $30,195,448.96.
+The transaction was disclosed in a legal filing with the SEC, which is available through this link.
+Large shareholders that own at least 10% of a company’s shares are required to disclose their transactions with the SEC.

 Foundation Mastercard also recently made the following trade(s):

 The business also recently disclosed a quarterly dividend, which was paid on Tuesday, November 9th.
-Stockholders of record on Friday, October 8th were given a $0.44 dividend.
+Stockholders of record on Friday, October 8th were paid a dividend of $0.44 per share.
+The ex-dividend date of this dividend was Thursday, October 7th.
 This represents a $1.76 annualized dividend and a dividend yield of 0.52%.
-The ex-dividend date of this dividend was Thursday, October 7th.
-Mastercard’s payout ratio is presently 21.65%.
+Mastercard’s dividend payout ratio is presently 21.65%.

+Several hedge funds and other institutional investors have recently made changes to their positions in MA.
+Cranbrook Wealth Management LLC grew its stake in shares of Mastercard by 217.4% during the 3rd quarter.
+Cranbrook Wealth Management LLC now owns 73 shares of the credit services provider’s stock valued at $25,000 after buying an additional 50 shares during the period.
+Paragon Wealth Strategies LLC purchased a new stake in shares of Mastercard during the 2nd quarter valued at $34,000.
+Rocky Mountain Advisers LLC purchased a new stake in shares of Mastercard during the 2nd quarter valued at $36,000.
+Moors & Cabot Inc. grew its stake in shares of Mastercard by 280.0% during the 3rd quarter.
+Moors & Cabot Inc. now owns 37,000 shares of the credit services provider’s stock valued at $38,000 after buying an additional 27,263 shares during the period.
+Finally, Capital Directions Investment Advisors LLC boosted its position in Mastercard by 234.4% during the 2nd quarter.
+Capital Directions Investment Advisors LLC now owns 107 shares of the credit services provider’s stock worth $39,000 after purchasing an additional 75 shares during the period.
+73.78% of the stock is owned by institutional investors.

-Several research analysts have recently weighed in on the stock.
-UBS Group assumed coverage on shares of Mastercard in a report on Thursday.
-They issued a “buy” rating and a $448.00 price target for the company.
-Wells Fargo & Company increased their target price on shares of Mastercard from $400.00 to $430.00 and gave the stock an “overweight” rating in a report on Thursday, November 11th.
-Barclays increased their target price on shares of Mastercard from $452.00 to $455.00 and gave the stock an “overweight” rating in a report on Monday, August 2nd.
-Mizuho increased their target price on shares of Mastercard from $450.00 to $465.00 and gave the stock a “buy” rating in a report on Monday.
-Finally, Raymond James reduced their target price on shares of Mastercard from $453.00 to $430.00 and set an “outperform” rating for the company in a report on Friday, October 29th.
-Two equities research analysts have rated the stock with a hold rating and eighteen have given a buy rating to the company’s stock.
+MA has been the topic of a number of analyst reports.
+Mizuho lifted their price objective on Mastercard from $450.00 to $465.00 and gave the company a “buy” rating in a report on Monday, November 15th.
+BMO Capital Markets lifted their price target on shares of Mastercard from $427.00 to $429.00 and gave the company an “outperform” rating in a research report on Friday, July 30th.
+Barclays lifted their price target on shares of Mastercard from $452.00 to $455.00 and gave the company an “overweight” rating in a research report on Monday, August 2nd.
+Raymond James reduced their price target on shares of Mastercard from $453.00 to $430.00 and set an “outperform” rating for the company in a research report on Friday, October 29th.
+Finally, Robert W. Baird reiterated a “buy” rating and set a $482.00 price target on shares of Mastercard in a research report on Sunday, August 1st.
+Two research analysts have rated the stock with a hold rating and eighteen have issued a buy rating to the company’s stock.
 Based on data from MarketBeat.com, the company presently has an average rating of “Buy” and an average target price of $426.57.

-Institutional investors and hedge funds have recently modified their holdings of the company.
-Cranbrook Wealth Management LLC increased its position in Mastercard by 217.4% during the third quarter.
-Cranbrook Wealth Management LLC now owns 73 shares of the credit services provider’s stock worth $25,000 after acquiring an additional 50 shares during the period.
-Paragon Wealth Strategies LLC acquired a new stake in Mastercard during the second quarter worth about $34,000.
-Rocky Mountain Advisers LLC acquired a new stake in Mastercard during the second quarter worth about $36,000.
-Capital Directions Investment Advisors LLC grew its stake in Mastercard by 234.4% during the second quarter.
-Capital Directions Investment Advisors LLC now owns 107 shares of the credit services provider’s stock worth $39,000 after buying an additional 75 shares in the last quarter.
-Finally, Tradewinds Capital Management LLC acquired a new stake in Mastercard during the second quarter worth about $48,000.
-73.78% of the stock is currently owned by institutional investors.

 Mastercard, Inc operates as a technology company.
 The firm engages in the payments industry that connects consumers, financial institutions, merchants, governments and business.
 It offers payment solutions for the development and implementation of credit, debit, prepaid, commercial and payment programs.